SerendipityJones/aresmush/plugins/fs3skills/help/en/xp.md

 > **Tip:** If you ever mess up an XP spend, like by typing the wrong skill name, an admin can help you reset it.

+`luck/xp` - Spends 5 luck to buy 1 XP.
+`xp/check` - Tells you how many XP you have.